KARA WALKER: CUT TO THE QUICK¬

 A leading artist of her generation, Kara Walker (b.
 1969) works in a range of mediums, including prints, drawings, paintings, sculpture, film, and the large-scale silhouette cutouts for which she is perhaps most recognized.
 Her powerful and provocative images employ contradictions to critique the painful legacies of slavery, sexism, violence, imperialism, and other power structures, including those in the history and hierarchies of art and contemporary culture.

 This exhibition offers a broad overview of her career through more than 80 works from the collections of Jordan D. Schnitzer and the Jordan Schnitzer Family Foundation, premier collectors of works on paper in the United States.
 Some highlights of the exhibition are the complete Emancipation Approximation series and images from the Porgy & Bess series.
-Walker’s process involves extensive research in history, literature, art history, and popular culture.
-Intentionally unsentimental and ambiguous, the works can be disturbing while also utilizing satire and humor, always exploring the irreconcilable inconsistencies that mirror the human condition.
+Walker conducts extensive research in history, literature, art history, and popular culture.
+Her work is intentionally unsentimental and ambiguous.

 This exhibition originated at the Frist Art Museum in Nashville, Tenn., and was co-curated by former Frist Art Museum executive director and CEO Dr. Susan H. Edwards and poet Ciona Rouse.
 In addition to her curatorial responsibilities, Rouse composed original poems inspired by Walker’s works, which live inside the exhibition.
 At Virginia MOCA, Cut to the Quick will be guest curated by Rouse with Virginia MOCA Senior Curator Heather Hakimzadeh.